Sonoran-Software/Sonoran-Store-Docs/sonoran-station-displays/troubleshooting.md

 **Corrective action:** Grant the needed ACE, move closer, restore valid settings, or wait for the 10-second rate window.

 **Relevant logs:** Client notification such as permission denied, invalid request, position, or bucket mismatch.

+## Display saves but does not update live

+**Likely cause:** Persistence succeeded but the authorized-client broadcast failed, the viewer lost permission, or its DUI is unavailable.

+**Verify:** Look for `CLIENT_BROADCAST_FAILED`, compare the persistence audit ID, run `stationdisplay_serverdiag`, and inspect Active DUIs/client F8.

+**Corrective action:** Restore view permission and client connectivity, use **Force-Refresh Display**, or run **Full Display Resync** with diagnostics permission.
+Do not replace a valid persistence file for a broadcast-only failure.

+## Default JSON is not initialized

+**Likely cause:** The shipped default is missing/invalid, the resource cannot write its data directory, or an invalid active file already exists and was intentionally preserved.

+**Verify:** Check `data/displays.DEFAULT.json`, `data/displays.json`, and
+`SSD-PERSIST-INIT-*`; `SSD-PERSIST-INIT-005` means the existing active file was not overwritten.

+**Corrective action:** Stop the resource, preserve the active file, restore a valid default from the package, fix filesystem access, then restart.
+Use the console repair command only when recovery from the active file is not possible.

+## DUI readiness times out

+**Likely cause:** A missing/mixed `web/` directory, browser JavaScript failure, or a client DUI/runtime-texture problem prevented `duiReady` within 10 seconds.

+**Verify:** Inspect client F8 and confirm all production web files come from the same resource release.

+**Corrective action:** Restore the complete `web/` directory, leave/re-enter range, and let the internal one-second retry run.
+Repeated timeouts require client/runtime investigation rather than increasing an internal timeout.

 ## Display disappears at a distance